 Participating in a social group or community that encourages different behaviors can be one of the most effective catalysts for radical behavior change (Duhigg, 2012).
 While a person trying something new alone might feel skeptical or discouraged about their ability to change their actions, a community of supporters helps them to believe in themselves (Duhigg, 2012).
-Both Ecochallenges and Discussion Courses rely on social learning and community building to move people toward individual and collective action.
+Both NWEI's Discussion Courses and EcoChallenge rely on social learning and community building to move people toward individual and collective action.